-YOUR TOWN'S LETTERHEAD

-Notice of Permanent Absentee Ballot Status
+YOUR TOWN'S LETTERHEAD Notice of Permanent Absentee Ballot Status

-Voter's Name
+Notice of Permanent Absentee Ballot St Voter's Name

 Address

 Important!
 This Concerns Your Permanent Absentee Ballot Status

 The Registrars of Voters are conducting an annual review as required by law to determine if you continue to reside at the residence address indicated above for purposes of your permanent absentee ballot status.
 The address listed above is the address you provided on your permanent absentee ballot application.
 In addition, this form can be used to remove yourself from the permanent absentee ballot list if you so desire.
 Please check the statement that applies to you, sign in the space provided below, and immediately return this form.